tdcosim/TDcoSim/docs/user_guide_cosimulation_details.tex.md

 \end{equation}
 $$

-The obtained value of $S_{TS,+}$ is used as the total power requirement for the said load bus at the transmission system.
+The obtained value of S_TS,+ is used as the total power requirement for the said load bus at the transmission system.
 It is worth mentioning that the equivalence load that is replaced with the distribution system simulator is modeled as a constant power load with respect to the transmission system simulator .
 The data exchange across the T&D interface is illustrated in Fig. 1.

 ![loosely coupled protocol](images/T_D_data_interface.png)